Author, Andrew Gibson

 It’s not easy to find the best euro exchange rate.

-In my experience, most people just want to know:
+Most people just want to know:

 - Who has the best rates?